PoliticalGraveyard.com

 Virginia Waters Schrader — Democrat.
 Candidate for U.S. Representative from Pennsylvania 8th District, 2004.
 Female.
 Still living as of 2004.

-Lisa Bobbie Schreiber Hughes (b.
+Lisa Bobbie Schreiber=Hughes (b.
 1958) — of Pennsylvania.
 Born in 1958.
 Lawyer; Foreign Service officer; U.S. Consul General in Calgary, 1997; U.S. Ambassador to Suriname, 2006-.
 Female.
 Member, Phi Beta Kappa.
 Still living as of 2007.

 Nancy Schuster — of Melrose Park, Montgomery County, Pa.
 Democrat.
 Delegate to Democratic National Convention from Pennsylvania, 1972.
 Female.
 Still living as of 1972.

 Lillian Schwab — of Philadelphia, Philadelphia County, Pa.
 Democrat.
 Alternate delegate to Democratic National Convention from Pennsylvania, 1944.
 Female.
-Still living as of 1944.
+Presumed deceased.
+Burial location unknown.

 Allyson Y. Schwartz (b.
 1948) — of Philadelphia, Philadelphia County, Pa.; Jenkintown, Montgomery County, Pa.
 Born in Queens, Queens County, N.Y., October 3, 1948.
 Democrat.
-Social worker; member of Pennsylvania state senate 4th District, 1991-2004; delegate to Democratic National Convention from Pennsylvania, 1996, 2000, 2004, 2008; candidate in primary for U.S. Senator from Pennsylvania, 2000; U.S. Representative from Pennsylvania 13th District, 2005-.
+Social worker; member of Pennsylvania state senate 4th District, 1991-2004; delegate to Democratic National Convention from Pennsylvania, 1996, 2000, 2004, 2008; candidate for U.S. Senator from Pennsylvania, 2000; U.S. Representative from Pennsylvania 13th District, 2005-; candidate for Governor of Pennsylvania, 2014.
 Female.
 Jewish.
 Member, American Jewish Congress.
-Still living as of 2009.
+Still living as of 2014.

 Irma Schwoyer — of Pottstown, Montgomery County, Pa.
 Democrat.
 Alternate delegate to Democratic National Convention from Pennsylvania, 1952.
 Female.
-Still living as of 1952.
+Presumed deceased.
+Burial location unknown.

 Catherine Scott — of Philadelphia, Philadelphia County, Pa.
 Democrat.
 Delegate to Democratic National Convention from Pennsylvania, 2008.
 Female.
 Still living as of 2008.

 Marion Margery Scranton (b.
 1884) — also known as Marion M. Scranton; Marion Margery Warren; Mrs. Worthington Scranton — of Scranton, Lackawanna County, Pa.
 Born in Scranton, Lackawanna County, Pa., April 2, 1884.
-Daughter of Everett Warren and Ellen (Willard) Warren; married to Worthington Scranton; mother of William Warren Scranton.
 Republican.
-Member of Pennsylvania Republican State Committee, 1922-34; vice-chair of Pennsylvania Republican Party, 1926-28; delegate to Republican National Convention from Pennsylvania, 1928, 1932, 1940, 1944, 1948; member of Republican National Committee from Pennsylvania, 1928-51; Vice-Chair of Republican National Committee, 1936-38.
+Member of Pennsylvania Republican State Committee, 1922-34; vice-chair of Pennsylvania Republican Party, 1926-28; delegate to Republican National Convention from Pennsylvania, 1928, 1932, 1936, 1940, 1944, 1948; member of Republican National Committee from Pennsylvania, 1928-51; Vice-Chair of Republican National Committee, 1936-38.
 Female.
 Episcopalian.
 Member, Daughters of the American Revolution; Colonial Dames; American Legion Auxiliary.
 Burial location unknown.

 Norma Jean Scurry — also known as Norma J. Scurry — of Franklin, Venango County, Pa.
 Democrat.
 Delegate to Democratic National Convention from Pennsylvania, 1996, 2008.
 Female.
 Still living as of 2008.